gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Medication Guidance/medicalfood.md

 •	Phexy vitamins have been a medication that has been identified as a medical food that can be found to be approved under medical necessity

+## Requests Needing to go to PNM

+All FFS member requests for DME need to go to PNM.